The Blue Nile (band)

-The Blue Nile are a Scottish band which originated in Glasgow.
+The Blue Nile were a Scottish band which originated in 1981 in Glasgow.
 The group's early music was built heavily on synthesizers and electronic instrumentation and percussion, although later works featured guitar more prominently.
 Following early championing by established artists such as Rickie Lee Jones and Peter Gabriel (the band later worked with both acts), the Blue Nile gained critical acclaim, particularly for their first two albums A Walk Across the Rooftops and Hats, and some commercial success in both the UK and the US, which led to the band working with a wide range of musicians from the late 1980s onwards.

 The Blue Nile's highest chart placement came when "Tinseltown in the Rain" reached No. 28 in the Netherlands in 1984, their only Dutch charting song.
 The band has had four top 75 hits on the UK singles chart, the highest being "Saturday Night", which reached No. 50 in 1991.
 In the United States, "The Downtown Lights" was their only chart entry, peaking at No. 10 on Billboard's Alternative Songs chart.
 The band members have also gained a reputation for their avoidance of publicity, their idiosyncratic dealings with the recording industry, and their perfectionism and slow work rate, which has resulted in the release of just four albums since the group's formation in 1981.

 In 1989, Record Mirror ranked A Walk Across the Rooftops at number 74 in its critics' list of the best albums of the 1980s.
 The Guardian included A Walk Across the Rooftops in their 2007 feature 1000 Albums to Hear Before You Die.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 Their second album, Hats, featured strongly on the end of year critics' lists, making number eight on Melody Makers albums of the year list, and number 18 on NMEs list.
 It was also voted number 345 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
 Q placed Hats at number 92 on its list of the "100 Greatest British Albums Ever" in 2000 and at number 38 on its list of "40 Best Albums of the '80s" in 2006.